 The high fiber content of almond milk, one gram of fiber per serving, also takes care of your digestion.
-Once your gut health is sorted, your health is sure to benefit as well!
+Once your gut health is sorted, your health will also benefit!

-Almond milk with protein has more than one benefit, but if you want to avoid additives and artificial preservatives, you can make your own wholesome glass of almond milk.
-Yes, it is super simple to make and you will turn into an almond milk convert, the minute you sip on your first batch of almond milk.
-Go ahead, give it a try.
-It’s fresh, nutritious and every bit as delicious you imagined it to be!
+Almond milk with protein has more than one benefit, but if you want to avoid additives and artificial preservatives, you can make your wholesome glass of almond milk.
+Yes, it is super simple to make, and you will turn into an almond milk convert the minute you sip on your first batch of almond milk.
+So go ahead and give it a try.
+It’s fresh, nutritious, and every bit as delicious as you imagined it to be!

 Yield: About 4 cups

 Time: About 30 minutes, additionally, 8 to 12 hours for soaking them up.